parsix/parsix/README.md

 myHandler(MyCompositeError(RequiredError)) == listOf("Unknown: Required value")
 ```

+Working with an open class of errors can be challenging in big projects, therefore we strongly advice to create a sealed interface from which all the others derive.
+In this way generic error handling will be much easier because the compiler will be able to remind us if we forgot to handle any of them.
+This is why all errors coming from Parsix implement either `CoreTerminalError` or `CoreCompositeError`.

 ## Recommended Style
 When using this library you are free and encouraged to experiment, to come up with your own ways.
 Nonetheless, we would like to recommend a style that works quite well for us.
 We recommend this style especially if you are working in a large codebase with many contributors.